 In addition to a slew of features that makes the Philips Sonicare brand a household name, the ProtectiveClean 5100 boasts of BrushSync technology that reminds you when the brush head needs replacing.
 So you’re assured of optimal results every time you brush.

-The electric toothbrush also offers 3 cleaning modes, has a pressure sensor to warn when you are applying too much force while brushing, and a long battery life.
+As any Philips Sonicare ProtectiveClean 5100 review will tell you, the electric toothbrush also offers 3 cleaning modes, has a pressure sensor to warn when you are applying too much force while brushing, and a long battery life.
 The pressure sensor prevents damage to teeth and a long battery life means you can charge your brush handle just once in several days… or even weeks.

 Are there any major drawbacks or problems with this electric toothbrush?